saxenaayush14/Netflix-home-page-/README.md

 # Netflix-home-page-
-In this project, I use the basic fundamentals of HTML and CSS
+In this project, I use the basics of HTML and CSS